Insight Enterprises (NSIT)

 5. Revenue Growth

-With $8.27 billion in revenue over the past 12 months, Insight Enterprises is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
-However, its scale is a double-edged sword because finding new avenues for growth becomes difficult when you already have a substantial market presence.
+With $8.25 billion in revenue over the past 12 months, Insight Enterprises is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
+However, its scale is a double-edged sword because it’s harder to find incremental growth when you’ve penetrated most of the market.
 For Insight Enterprises to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.

-As you can see below, Insight Enterprises struggled to increase demand as its $8.27 billion of sales for the trailing 12 months was close to its revenue five years ago.
-This shows demand was soft, a poor baseline for our analysis.
+As you can see below, Insight Enterprises struggled to increase demand as its $8.25 billion of sales for the trailing 12 months was close to its revenue five years ago.
+This shows demand was soft, a rough starting point for our analysis.

 Insight Enterprises Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to grow 6.3% over the next 12 months, an improvement versus the last two years.
-This projection is above the sector average and suggests its newer products and services will spur better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 1.8% over the next 12 months.
+While this projection suggests its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 6. Operating Margin

-Insight Enterprises’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 4.1% over the last five years.
+Insight Enterprises’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 4.1% over the last five years.
 This profitability was lousy for a business services business and caused by its suboptimal cost structure.

 Insight Enterprises Trailing 12-Month Operating Margin (GAAP)